Critical Characteristics of Community Legal Clinics

 Critical Characteristics of Community Legal Clinics in Ontario – a video presentation from Lenny Abramowicz, Executive Director

-Fundamentals of the Clinic System – a video presentation of the 2018 Access to Justice week conversation with 3 clinic luminaries talking about the foundational principles upon which community legal clinics rest that continue to inform clinic work as we move into the future.
+This is a video presentation of the 2018 Access to Justice week conversation with 3 clinic luminaries talking about the foundational principles upon which community legal clinics rest that continue to inform clinic work as we move into the future.

 “A Report of the Ontario Legal Aid Review: a Blueprint for Publicly Funded Legal Services” (volume 1) 1997: Chapter 11 (The McCamus Report).
 Chapter 11, “‘Poverty Law’ Legal Aid Services” provides a useful overview and enduring evaluation of the community legal clinic system in Ontario can be (the abridged online version is reproduced here.)
 The McCamus Report is generally acknowledged to have served as the foundation of the Legal Aid Services Act (1998) and to have set the framework for the current community legal clinic system in Ontario.
 CHAPTER 11: “POVERTY LAW” LEGAL AID SERVICES